spenserblack/colored/README.md

 providing a reference implementation, which greatly helped making this crate output correct strings.

+## Minimum Supported Rust Version (MSRV)
+The current MSRV is `1.63`, which is checked and enforced automatically via CI.
+This version may change in the future in minor version bumps, so if you require a specific Rust version you should use a restricted version requirement such as `~X.Y`.

 ## License

 [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 See the